SemEval/SemEval2025/schedule.md

   - madhans476 at SemEval-2025 Task 9: Multi-Model Ensemble and Prompt-Based Learning for Food Hazard Prediction
   - Sakura at SemEval-2025 Task 2: Enhancing Named Entity Translation with Fine-Tuning and Preference Optimization
   - Anaselka at SemEval-2025 Task 9: Leveraging SVM and MNB for Detecting Food Hazard
-  - QUST_NLP at SemEval-2025 Task 7: A Three-Stage Retrieval Framework for Monolingual and Crosslingual Fact-Checked Claim Retrieval
   - Trans-Sent at SemEval-2025 Task 11: Text-based Multi-label Emotion Detection using Pre-Trained BERT Transformer Models
   - Team INSALyon2 at SemEval-2025 Task 10: A Zero-shot Agentic Approach to Text Classification
   - SRCB at SemEval-2025 Task 9: LLM Finetuning Approach based on External Attention Mechanism in The Food Hazard Detection
-  - Team QUST at SemEval-2025 Task 10: Evaluating Large Language Models in Multiclass Multi-label Classification of News Entity Framing
   - Advacheck at SemEval-2025 Task 3: Combining NER and RAG to Spot Hallucinations in LLM Answers
   - VerbaNexAI at SemEval-2025 Task 2: Enhancing Entity-Aware Translation with Wikidata-Enriched MarianMT
   - CSECU-Learners at SemEval-2025 Task 9: Enhancing Transformer Model for Explainable Food Hazard Detection in Text
-  - AILS-NTUA at SemEval-2025 Task 3: Leveraging Large Language Models and Translation Strategies for Multilingual Hallucination Detection
   - UPC-HLE at SemEval-2025 Task 7: Multilingual Fact-Checked Claim Retrieval with Text Embedding Models and Cross-Encoder Re-Ranking
   - CSECU-Learners at SemEval-2025 Task 11: Multilingual Emotion Recognition and Intensity Prediction with Language-tuned Transformers and Multi-sample Dropout
   - Amado at SemEval-2025 Task 11: Multi-label Emotion Detection in Amharic and English Data